TWhidden/docker-timelapse/README.md

 # Timelapse creator for Synology Surveillance Station

 ## Introduction

-I set Surveillance Station to create a snaphot every 2 minutes.
-These snapshots are used by this Docker image to create a timelapse for the current day.
-So when you run this command each day at e.g. 23:59 you get a timelapse for the entire day.
+I use Synology Surveillance Station with a couple of IP cameras.
+Surveillance Station is configured to create a snaphot every 2 minutes on each of these cameras.
+These snapshots are used by this Docker image to create a timelapse when the day is over.

+The fun thing is this way I have a (around 30 second long in my setup) timelapse of each day in the past.
+So what weather was it 3 weeks ago?
+Or just for fun :)

+## Set-up Synology to create snapshots

 To set-up Surveillance Station to automatically create snapshots, following these steps;
 * Open `Action Rule`